cmake-js/cmake-js/README.md

 - io.js
 - nw.js (all CMake.js based native modules are compatible with nw.js out-of-the-box, there is no [nw-gyp like magic](https://github.com/nwjs/nw.js/wiki/Using-Node-modules#3rd-party-modules-with-cc-addons) required)

+### Supported native libraries

+- **Boost**: it's supported by a separate module called boost-lib, that manages Boost dependencies, downloads and installs appropriate Boost versions from Github, and compiles its required libraries automatically.
+See the [readme](https://github.com/unbornchikken/boost-lib) and the [tutorial](https://github.com/unbornchikken/cmake-js/wiki/TUTORIAL-04-Creating-CMake.js-based-native-modules-with-Boost-dependency).

 ## Why CMake?
 Nearly every native addon is using node-gyp today, so what's wrong with it?